By HOLLY JACKSON

 Dottie’s Delights is one of those brands that has been on my personal radar for years.
 I’ve bought several pieces through them and adore their retro yet wearable aesthetic.
 Notably, they’ve always made pieces in larger sizes as standard, so I was surprised to hear that they recently went through yet another stealthy revamp to make their plus-size range even more friendly to curvier and larger figures.

 “Expanded sizing is a great thing to do and not just for “feel good” reasons but also for the increased sales.” says Stephanie Kuhr, the owner and designer behind the brand.
 She also explains that it was clear early on that demand for larger sizes also meant adapting various designs to fit differently.
-“Even going back to the early years of Dottie’s Delights… Read more
+“Even going back to the early years of Dottie’s Delights, when our dressing robes were first released in 2012 … Read more

 This week in her Featured Designer blog, Alison presents Dottie’s Delights.
 In this Gallery exhibit, we see the on point collaboration that designer Stephanie Kuhr has made with the iconic Miss Mosh as she creates a vintage inspired collection from the model’s boudoir wardrobe.
 READ and SEE more… Read more